 Or get the digital version of The Socionomic Theory of Finance FREE with a Socionomics Membership for $33/month.
 Learn more now on socionomics.net

-Prechter's Socionomic Theory of Finance is an elegant, internally consistent, and entirely original alternative to a failed model.
-Top academics across multiple disciplines have already offered their acclaim.
-In time, it will transform the thinking of every individual in the world of finance.
+The book draws a crucial distinction between finance and economics and ties both fields to human social behavior.
+Top reviewers across multiple disciplines have offered acclaim.
+Professor Terry Burnham calls it "the best book ever written on financial markets."
+In time, STF will transform the thinking of every individual in the world of finance.
 Read it and be among the first.

 Read reviews from top academics:

 - Terry Burnham, Professor of Finance, Chapman University; Professor of Economics, Harvard, 1997-2004; author, Mean Markets & Lizard Brains-the New Science of Irrationality